-H Compulab he said the MintBox Mini 2, an upgrade of a miniature desktop computer running Mint Linux.
-The biggest upgrade from the first version of the MintBox Mini is in the processor, as the company changed AMD with a quad-core Intel Celeron J3455.
+H Compulab he said This makes it a perfect choice for people with diabetes and for those who want to lose weight or follow a balanced diet.
+MintBox Mini 2, an upgrade of a tiny desktop running the Mint Linux distribution.
+The biggest upgrade from the first MintBox Mini is in the processor, as the company swapped AMD for a quad-core Intel Celeron J3455.

 The picture above shows that the Mini 2 is a bit bigger than a mouse, but in its basic configuration (costing $ 299) it has 4GB of RAM, a 64GB solid-state drive and the “Apollo Lake” series CPU.

-With 50 dollars in addition, you can have the Pro version, which has twice the RAM and more storage capacity (120GB).
-The MintBox Mini 2 features a USB 3.0 port and two USB 2.0, HDMI output and a Gigabit Ethernet port.
+For $50 more, you can get the Pro version, which has twice the RAM and more storage capacity (120GB).
+MintBox Mini 2 has one USB 3.0 and two USB 2.0 ports, HDMI output and a Gigabit port Ethernet.

 Of course, the most important thing is that the Mini 2 comes with it Mint 19 preinstalled.
 Distribution in the 19 version features the Timeshift system recovery feature.

-Compulab receives orders directly for the MintBox Mini 2, and the dispatch of the device is expected to begin mid-next month.
-The company also says that you will be able to order the new Linux PC via Amazon from August.
+Compulab is taking orders for the MintBox Mini 2 now, and the device is expected to start shipping in the middle of next month.
+The company also states that you will be able to order the new Linux PC via Amazon from August.

 ________________________________